-Notenik provides a function for merging data from Notes into a template file in order to create one or more output text files.
+Notenik provides a function for merging data from Notes (or other data sources) into a template file in order to create one or more output text files.

 The text files created may be of any type, but certainly one of the most useful formats is html, allowing users to generate one or more Web pages from their notes.

 See the Merge Template File Spec for complete information on the expected format of a Merge Template file.

 Template files can be placed in a folder named ‘reports’ within the Collection folder where the reports are to be used.
 Each template file should include the word ‘template’ somewhere within its file name.

 Once a template file is created, suitably named and placed, it will become available as a report that can be selected from a drop-down (identified with a gear icon) on the Collection’s toolbar.

 Selecting a report will then cause the Collection’s notes to be merged into the corresponding template file, creating whatever ouput is identified in the template file.

 Notenik can record and play a script file that will execute a series of data transformations.
 Data can be input from one or more Notenik Collections and/or from tab-delimited or comma-separated files.
 The input data can be sorted and filtered using any of the fields contained within the data.
 The data can then be used as input to a Template file, or output to a new tab-delimited or comma-separated file.